You really are a heel!

 - Adaptation Expansion: The special follows the book quite closely, but because it's a cartoon, a lot of cartoonish antics are thrown in that weren't present in the original book, such as the wacky sled ride down the mountain that has definite shades of a "Wile E. Coyote Acme invention gone wrong", as well as the scene where the Grinch "gains the strength of ten Grinches plus two."

 - Ascended Extra: Max has a more prominent role than in the original book.

 - Aside Glance: Due to Chuck Jones being the director, Mr. Grinch does this several times.
 Though it could also be explained away by saying the Grinch is a tad insane.
 Max the dog also does it a few times.

-- Canis Latinicus: The Whos' Christmas song, with its Latinish-sounding lyrics.
+- Canis Latinicus: The Whos' "Welcome Christmas" song, with its Latinish-sounding lyrics.

-- Cheshire Cat Grin: The Grinch's face breaks into one of these when he first hits on his scheme to impersonate Santa, that it approaches a full-on Slasher Smile.
+- Cheshire Cat Grin: The Grinch's face breaks into such a suspicious smile when he first hits on his scheme to impersonate Santa that it approaches a full-on Slasher Smile.

 - The Chew Toy: Something hilariously terrible is always happening to poor Max.

 - Chimney Entry: There is a cutaway view of a Whoville chimney with the Grinch attempting to descend it.
 His progress is problematic at first, but as his Whoville heists continue, it's clear the Grinch has gotten the hang of it.